Summary execution of a petroleuse – note the vicious bourgeoisie on the left

 ‘World history would indeed be very easy to make, if the struggle were taken up only on condition of infallibly favourable chances.’
 Karl Marx, April 17th, 1871

-The 18th March this year marks the 147th anniversary of the start of the Paris Commune.
+The 18th March 2018 marks the 147th anniversary of the start of the Paris Commune.
 For the workers and oppressed of the world this was probably the most significant event of the 19th century.
 During the short 72 days of its existence it demonstrated that once workers are united in a common goal they can quickly change their lives for the better.
 At the same time the murderous manner in which it was suppressed showed that the ruling class will stop at nothing to prevent the workers from taking control of their own lives.

 What was the spark that caused this prairie fire?